What are the symptoms of degenerative disc disease?

 In the majority of patients, the disease is a component of the natural aging process and doesn’t cause symptoms.
 However, degenerative disc disease can lead to conditions like herniated discs, bulging discs, spondylolisthesis, bone spurs and spinal stenosis, among others.
 If these conditions cause bone or soft tissue to compress nearby spinal nerves, painful radiating symptoms can occur.

 Possible symptoms of neural compression caused by degenerative disc disease include:

 - Pain that remains localized at the site of neural compression; the pain may resemble cramping or throbbing.

 - Pain that travels from the site of compression through the extremities; this pain may feel burning or electric in nature.

 - A compressed nerve can cause a tingling, or pins-and-needles sensation, which radiates or stays stationary.

 - Prolonged compression that goes untreated can produce numbness or weakness in the muscles.
-In severe cases, patients could be at risk of muscle atrophy or even paralysis.
+In severe cases, patients could be at risk of muscle atrophy or even loss of movement.